chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

 faq:
   items:
   - q: How much are the entrance fees to the beaches?
-    a: Entrance fees to all beaches is free, but you will have to pay only if you rent a sun bed 8 euros.
+    a: Entrance fees to all beaches is free, but you will have to pay only if you rent a sun bed 12 euros per person.
   - q: Are all the beaches in Rhodes organized?
     a: Most of the beaches are very well organized with sun beds, parasols, changing rooms, restaurants or bars and turquoise blue water, while others offer only